 With Board positions in a leading Sustainable Business Advisory, Natural Logic; and a dynamic STEM education and integrated food lab, HATponics that builds curriculum and food production programs with and for K-College students around the world; Tim has focused his energy for over a decade in re-creating vital connections between sources and markets by bringing together artisan producers of wild and farmed seafood as CEO + cofounder of CleanFish, fish you can trust®.
 Tim has become a leading voice from the seafood section of the Good Food Revolution.
 CleanFish was one of the early enterprises forming B Corps and Tim is in the process of forming a new firm for Eco-Economic Development as a registered Public Benefits Corporation.

-Sienna Rogers is currently the Director of Strategy and Policy Design with Pacific Gas and Electric Company where she works on a variety of policy and strategy initiatives facing PG&E’s recently formed Grid Integration and Innovation organization.
+Sienna Rogers is currently Director of Grid Integration and Innovation with Pacific Gas and Electric Company where she works on a variety of policy and strategy initiatives facing PG&E’s recently formed Grid Integration and Innovation organization.
 Sienna joined PG&E in 2006 through its leadership development program, and has held a number of roles focusing on financial and strategic issues.
 Some of the roles she has held include leading the team responsible for forecasting long term earnings and cash flow, investor relations, renewable strategy development and implementation of policies to reduce greenhouse gas emissions.

 Prior to PG&E, Sienna worked in the financial sector, first for Schroder & Co. and then JPMorgan Chase, supporting origination and structuring of leverage buyout transactions and analyzing investment and credit risk of client portfolio companies in a wide range of industries.
 She has a Bachelor’s Degree in Economics and Computer Science from Duke University and an MBA from Dartmouth’s Tuck School of Business.